Skip to main content

 No one likes to pay taxes, and there are some ways to reduce the amount of taxes you pay.
 If you live in Québec, you could be eligible for some of these deductions, credits, or benefits.

-Deductions you are eligible to claim will reduce your taxable income, lowering the amount of income that income tax will be calculated on.
+Deductions you’re entitled to will reduce your taxable income, lowering the amount of income that income tax will be calculated on.
 The CRA provides detailed information on both federal and province-specific deductions.
-Some common deductions include Registered Pension Plan/RRSP contributions, union dues, child care expenses, and employment expenses.
+Some common deductions include Registered Pension Plan and Registered Retirement Savings Plan (RRSP) contributions, union dues, child care expenses, and employment expenses.

 Tax credits